ChristoffelDoorman/network-rewiring-rl/README.md

-# Instructions for *Dynamic Network Reconfiguration for Entropy Maximization using Deep Reinforcement Learning*
+# Dynamic Network Reconfiguration for Entropy Maximization using Deep Reinforcement Learning

 This repository contains the code and models to reproduce the results presented in the article [_Dynamic Network Reconfiguration for Entropy Maximization using Deep Reinforcement Learning_](https://openreview.net/pdf?id=-vshFhHpKhX)